gordonbrander/spellcaster/README.md

   wrapper.append(button)

-  // Write text whenever signal changes effect(() => count.textContent = text())
+  // Write text whenever signal changes effect(() => counter.textContent = count())

   return wrapper
 }
 ```

-We can see that hyperscript is just an ergonomic way to build elements.
-We're just constructing and returning ordinary DOM elements here!
-Since signals are reactive representations of values, the returned element is reactive.
+We can see that hyperscript is just an ergonomic way to build ordinary DOM elements.
+Since signals are reactive, the returned element is also reactive.
 When the signal value changes, the element automatically updates, making precision changes to the DOM.
 No virtual DOM diffing is needed!

 The above example uses `signal` for local component state, but you can also pass a signal down from a parent.